 Why the Young are Lonely & What Can Help

-At the recent Oscars ceremony, Lady Gaga confessed to feeling lonely.
+It sometimes seems impossible that we could suffer from loneliness in a society so able to stay in touch and communicate.
+Do you remember when Lady Gaga confessed to feeling lonely at the Oscars?
 Her admission might seem surprising, when she’s surrounded by some of the most fascinating, entertaining and fun people on earth!
 So how can this be?

 If we explore the true nature of loneliness, Gaga’s pain becomes easier to understand, as does the fact that loneliness is unfortunately a growing phenomenon…

 Worryingly, loneliness can have serious consequences for our health and wellbeing – more damaging than smoking 15 cigarettes a day and a bigger killer than obesity.
-The magnitude of the problem prompted the Government to appoint a Minister for Loneliness last year, to help address the issues.
+The magnitude of the problem prompted the Government to appoint a Minister for Loneliness in 2018, to help address the issues.

 ‘Lonely’ is not the same as ‘alone’